At Blue Plate Kitchen in West Hartford, we have a simple philosophy when it comes to the food.

 We want to serve simple, contemporary comfort food.
 Bold flavors, fresh ingredients, simple presentations.
 Eating out should be fun and satisfying, not pretentious and stuffy.

-The emerging “slow food movement” is all about the opposite of fast food -- our food is locally sourced, often cooked the old-fashioned way -- slowly braised, roasted on our rotisserie, slow-smoked, etc. We are a scratch kitchen --- we cook to order, prepare our foods and sauces in small batches, and generally cook like your grandmother used to.
+The emerging “slow food movement” is all about the opposite of fast food -- our food is locally sourced, often cooked the old-fashioned way -- slowly braised, roasted, slow-smoked, etc. We are a scratch kitchen --- we cook to order, prepare our foods and sauces in small batches, and generally cook like your grandmother used to.
 Does that sometimes mean our food takes a little longer?
 Yes, and we are totally okay with that.
 And does that sometimes mean that we run out of items?
 Yes, and we are totally okay with that too.

 We have no interest in being a “health food” restaurant, but we want our food to wholesome, healthy and respectful of the choices our guests make.
 While there is no way to make a great pastrami sandwich that isn’t full of fat (that is what makes it taste great!), our pastrami needs to be made from high quality beef.
 We also want to give as much attention and commitment to quality to our guests who are vegetarians, have certain allergies or other special dietary needs.